Note: Chat features are only available on Android devices.

 What is the group chat experience when I include people who don’t have chat features?

 If all the participants don’t have chat features turned on, you still may be able to create SMS/MMS groups.

 Can I use chat features with Apple’s iMessage?

 Do chat features cost money?

 When using chat features, your messages are sent over Wi-Fi and mobile data.
-As long you're connected to a free Wi-Fi network, there should be no cost for sending and receiving messages.
+As long as you're connected to a Wi-Fi network that you don't have to pay to use, there should be no cost to send and receive messages.
 If your messages are sent using mobile data, the cost is based on your mobile data plan.

 Google may occasionally verify your phone number via SMS to offer chat features (SMS charges may apply).

 Why do I get a battery optimization prompt?

 The Messages app requires a constant connection to send and receive messages in real-time.
 To enable chat features, on some devices you may be prompted to exclude the Messages app from battery optimization.
 Click YES when you see “Ignore battery optimizations?” during setup to enable chat features.
 This will not noticeably impact battery life.

 To exclude Messages from battery optimization at any time: